Solved! Can You Hang Wallpaper on Textured Walls?

 What type of wall texture are you working with?

 The depth of a wall’s texture matters.
-The more texture a wall has, the more you may be able to see bumps, grooves, cracks, and wrinkles through wallpaper.
-In the worst-case scenarios, wallpaper might not even stick to the wall.
+The more pronounced the wall’s texture, the more bumps, grooves, cracks, and wrinkles you will see through wallpaper.
+In extreme cases, wallpaper might not even stick to the wall.

 When evaluating a wall for wallpapering, consider its texture type.
 Common wall textures include:

 Orange peel: Orange peel walls have a light texture that resembles the surface of an orange peel.
-This texture is often minor and may or may not show through some wallpapers.
+This texture is not so pronounced, and may or may not show through wallpaper.

 Slap brush: Slap brush wall texture is characterized by many slim lines that resemble floral patterns.
 If a slap brush texture has wide, flat lines, wallpaper can likely adhere to it, but the pattern may cause it to wrinkle.